The-Relaxation-Lounge/Poetry/README.md

 meaning of life might not have any subscriptive, purposeful meaning at all.
 The superior Gods worshipped today will become the inferior Gods, unworshipped tomorrow.
 What life conceals may never be revealed; we grow, we live and we die.
 Accept it.
-So live in the moment, because life is living in the ever now and ever new...
+So live in the moment, because life is about living in the ever now and ever new...

 Joseph C. Richardson